Stanzarectah/DurableFunctionSample/README.md

 ## Webhooks and Durable Functions

 ## The problem
 Currently all HTTP triggered actions in Power Automate and HTTP triggered Azure functions have a 230 timeout limit.
-Typically, some scenarios involve the execution of many processing steps or the updating of thousands of records which causes the Azure function to run way past the limit,
+Typically, some scenarios involve the execution of many processing steps or the updating of thousands of records which causes the Azure function to run way past the limit.

 ## Solution
 The best option is to use a **Webhook** action in Power Automate that subcribes to a **Durable function** which provides a callback url.
-During this time the Webhook waits until it receives a pot back from the durable function The logic that contains the long running process is implemented within the **Activity** function of the Durable function and then the callback url is "called back" once the long running logic has completed.
+During this time the Webhook waits until it receives a pot back from the durable function.
+The logic that contains the long running process is implemented within the **Activity** function of the Durable function and then the callback url is "called back" once the long running logic has completed.

 Refer to articles about Durable functions [here](https://medium.com/asos-techblog/getting-started-with-durable-functions-1382adf1d6ac).
 They are ideally used to implement long running processes as they provide the polling and queue archtiecture required by long running processes out of the box.